Einstein was Right All Along

 The Perfect Theory tells its story through the personalities who formulated, defended, and/or opposed the various theories, starting with Einstein’s work on general relativity.
 Einstein’s conception of special relativity came, for the most part, while sitting at his desk during his day job and performing thought experiments.
 He was dismissive of mathematics, colorfully explaining “[O]nce you start calculating you shit yourself up before you know it” and more eloquently dubbing the math “superfluous erudition.”
 His special relativity was incomplete in that it excluded the effects of gravity and acceleration.
 Groundbreaking though his formulation of special relativity was, he felt there had to be more to it.
 Further thought experiments told him that the gravity and acceleration were related (perhaps even identical) but his intuition failed to close the gap between what he felt had to be true and what worked.
 The solution came from representing space and time as a non-Euclidean continuum, a very complex mathematical proposition.
 The equations are a thing of beauty but also are beyond the mathematical capabilities of most of us.
 They have also been incredibly capable of predicting physical phenomena that even Albert Einstein himself didn’t think were possible.

 From Einstein, the book walks us through the ensuing century looking at the greatest minds who worked with the implications of Einstein’s field equations.
-The Perfect Theory reads much like a techno-thriller as it setts up and then resolves conflicts within the scientific world.
+The Perfect Theory reads much like a techno-thriller as it sets up and then resolves conflicts within the scientific world.
 The science and math themselves obviously play a role and Ferreira has a gift of explaining concepts at an elementary level without trivializing them.

 Stephen Hawking famously was told that every formula he included in A Brief History of Time would cut his sales in half.
 Hawking compromised by including only Einstein’s most famous formula, E = mc2.
 Ferreira does Hawking one better, including only the notation, not the full formula, of the Einstein Tensor in an elaboration on Richard Feynman’s story about efforts to find a cab to a Relativity conference as told in Surely You’re Joking, Mr. Feynman.
 The left side of that equation can be written as, Gμν.
 This is included, not in an attempt to use the mathematics to explain the theory, but to illustrate Feynman’s punch line.
 Feynman described fellow relativity-conference goers as people “with heads in the air, not reacting to the environment, and mumbling things like gee-mu-nu gee-mu-nu”.
 Thus, the world of relativity enthusiasts is succinctly summarized.